-The Company subleases certain office and laboratory space under a non-cancelable operating lease expiring in January 2025 for the initial leased space and December 2022 for expansion space leased pursuant to an amendment to the lease agreement entered into in August 2018.
+The Company subleases certain office and laboratory space under a non-cancelable operating lease expiring in January 2025 for the initial leased space and for the expansion space leased pursuant to an amendment to the lease agreement entered into in August 2018.
 The sublease agreement included options to extend for the entire premises through October 2028.
 The options to extend must be exercised prior to the termination of the original lease agreement.
 The period covered by the options was not included in the non-cancellable lease term as it was not determined to be reasonably certain to be executed.
-The lease agreement also includes a one-time termination option for the expansion space only whereby the Company can terminate the lease with advance written notice.
-The termination option was not determined to be reasonably certain to be executed.
+In February 2022, the Company exercised its renewal option to extend the term of the expansion space until January 2025.
 The lease is subject to charges for common area maintenance and other costs, and base rent is subject to an annual 3% increase each subsequent year.
 Costs determined to be variable and not based on an index or rate were not included in the measurement of the operating lease liabilities.

-In November 2019, the Company entered into an additional non-cancelable lease agreement for certain office and laboratory space (the "permanent space") in San Diego, California, commencing on May 1, 2020 and expiring on December 31, 2021.
-The lease agreement includes a lease for temporary space commencing on January 1, 2020 and expiring on the commencement date of the lease of the permanent space.
-The monthly base rent for the permanent and temporary space is \$63,425 and \$28,745, respectively.
-The lease agreement included an option to extend the term of the permanent space for twelve months.
-The option to extend must be exercised nine months prior to the termination of the original lease agreement.
-The period covered by the option was not included in the non-cancellable lease term as it was not determined to be reasonably certain to be executed.
-The lease is subject to charges for common area maintenance and other costs, and base rent is subject to an annual 3% increase each subsequent year.
+In November 2019, the Company entered into an additional non-cancelable lease agreement for certain office and laboratory space (the "Permanent Space") in San Diego, California, commencing on May 1, 2020 and expired on December 31, 2021.
+The lease agreement included a lease for temporary space commencing on January 1, 2020 and expired on the commencement date of the lease of the Permanent Space.
+The monthly base rent for the permanent and temporary space was \$63,425 and \$28,745, respectively.
+The lease was subject to charges for common area maintenance and other costs, and base rent is subject to an annual 3% increase each subsequent year.

-In June 2020, the Company entered into a sublease agreement for the permanent space with a third party.
-The sublease commenced on July 1, 2020 and expires on December 31, 2021.
-The sublessee pays the monthly base rent of \$63,425, subject to an annual 3% increase, and is obligated to pay for common area maintenance and other costs.
+In June 2020, the Company entered into a sublease agreement for the Permanent Space with a third party.
+The sublease commenced on July 1, 2020 and expired on December 31, 2021.
+The sublessee paid the monthly base rent of \$63,425, subject to an annual 3% increase, and was obligated to pay for common area maintenance and other costs.
 The sublessee received a 6 months base rent abatement.
-The Company determined that there was no impairment on the original right-of-use asset and will continue to account for the permanent space as it did before the commencement of the sublease.
-For the three and nine months ended September 30, 2021, the Company recognized \$0.3 million and \$0.9 million, respectively, in sublease income.
-The Company recognized \$0.1 million in sublease income for the three and nine months ended September 30, 2020.
+The Company determined that there was no impairment on the original right-of-use asset and continued to account for the Permanent Space as it did before the commencement of the sublease.
+The Company recognized no sublease income for the three months ended March 31, 2022 and \$0.3 million sublease income for the three months ended March 31, 2021.

-On July 29, 2020, the Company entered into a lease assignment agreement, whereby it became the assignee to a lease for certain office and laboratory space in Ann Arbor, Michigan.
+In July 2020, the Company entered into a lease assignment agreement, whereby it became the assignee to a lease for certain office and laboratory space in Ann Arbor, Michigan.
 On August 4, 2021, the Company entered into a lease assignment agreement, whereby it assigned the lease to another assignee.
 The Company derecognized the related operating lease obligation and right-of-use asset of \$1.7 million.

 Monthly rent expense is recognized on a straight-line basis over the term of the leases.
-The operating leases are included in the balance sheet at the present value of the lease payments at a weighted average discount rate of 7% using the rate of interest that the Company would have to pay to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment as the leases do not provide an implicit rate.
-The weighted average remaining lease term was 2.3 years.
+The operating leases are included in the condensed consolidated balance sheet at the present value of the lease payments at a weighted average discount rate of 7% using the rate of interest that the Company would have to pay to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment as the leases do not provide an implicit rate.
+The weighted average remaining lease term was 2.0 years.